dodona-edu/dodona-edu.github.io/en/faq/annotations/index.md

 ![Question on code](./question-on-code.png)

 You can choose to type a reply to the question by clicking the input field.
 While typing, the question will be marked as in progress, to notify other teachers someone is already working on it.
-Finishing the reply will mark the question as answered and sends the student a notification.
+Finishing the reply will mark the question as answered and send the student a notification.

 You can also directly mark a question as answered.
 This is often useful if you know the student has already solved the question in another way.
-Eg. the student has submitted an other solution where the problem is fixed, or you have replied to the question outside of the Dodona framework.
+For example, if the student has submitted another solution where the problem is fixed, or if you have replied to the question outside of Dodona.

-> Note: comments support markdown formatting, so you can use bold, italics, lists, ...
-You can checkout all markdown features in [this reference](/en/references/exercise-description/#markdown).
+> Note: comments support Markdown formatting, so you can use bold, italics, lists, ...
+You can check out all Markdown features in [this reference](/en/references/exercise-description/#markdown).

 ## How can I comment on a students' submission? <Badge type="tip" text="teacher" />